Sebastian2908-2007/team-tracker/README.md

  https://github.com/Sebastian2908-2007/team-tracker
  ## Description

-This is a node.js  project for adding info on team members from the command line
+This is a node.js  project for adding info on team members from the command line ,so you can generate a webpage.

  ## Table Of Contents
 * [Description](#description)